aws/aws-advanced-python-wrapper/docs/using-the-python-driver/SessionState.md

 Before closing a connection, the AWS Advanced Python Driver sets its session state settings with the pristine values that have been previously stored in the driver.
 If a pristine value isn't available, it means that there have been no changes to that particular setting made by the user application, and that it's safe to assume that this setting is in its original/unchanged state.

-Session state reset can be disabled by using the `reset_session_state_on_close` configuration parameter.
+Session state reset is enabled by default, and can be disabled by using the `reset_session_state_on_close` configuration parameter.

 ## Transfer Session State to a new Connection

 When the driver needs to switch to a new connection, it opens a new connection and transfers a session state to it.
 All current session state values are applied to the new connection.
 Pristine values for a new connection are also fetched and stored if needed.
 When a new connection is configured, it replaces the current internal connection.

-Session transfer can be disabled by using the `transfer_session_state_on_switch` configuration parameter.
+Session transfer is enabled by default, and can be disabled by using the `transfer_session_state_on_switch` configuration parameter.

 ## Session State Custom handlers